patrickswijgman/ridder/README.md

 A no-dependency, straightforward game making library in TypeScript using HTML5 canvas.

 This library is a hobby project of mine to create small games with.
-I often found myself re-writing the same code so I thought: why not make a library for myself and maybe others would like it as well?
+I often found myself re-writing the same code so I thought: why not make a simple-to-use library for myself and perhaps others would like it as well?

 This is not a framework but a library, it includes some basic things that I have often needed in the past.
-There is no base game object (entity), but you can create these yourself using the components (e.g. `sprite` and `timer`) this library provides.
+There is no base game object (entity), but you can create it yourself using the components (e.g. `sprite` and `timer`) this library provides.
+This keeps the library flexible for any type of game you would like to make :D

-See the bottom of this readme for examples such as a simple platformer!
+See the [examples](#examples) for running examples such as a simple platformer!

+## Issues

+None that I know of, so if you encounter any issues please let me know by creating an issue or a pull request!
+I would really appreciate it <3

 ## Features